hikeventures/hikeventures.github.io/_posts/2016-08-01-Kaldoaivi.markdown

 We pitched our tent at 10pm, made fire and then it started to rain again.
 On the other side of the river were we had our camp were fishermen and a dog which was chasing birds.
 After a cup of tea it was time to go sleeping.

 # Day 3
 The next day it was stullraining in the morning.
-I woke up at 9am.
+I woke up at 9 am.
 Caj and Katja were still sleeping for another hour.
 I decided to sit in the tent and to wait that it finally stopped raining.

 When Caj and Katja climbed out of their tent we prepared fire and breakfast and packed our gear.
 It was time to paddle again.